Images of function and distribution spaces under the Bargmann transform: Some consequences and further remarks

-In the following tabulars we list the boundedness properties of our spaces which are invariant under the Fourier transform.
+In the following tables we list the boundedness properties of the spaces considered in previous sections.
 Here we let $N_1= \frac N{\log N}$.
-The first tabular lists the test function spaces and their properties. \\[2ex] { { { } }}
+The first tabular lists the test function spaces and their properties. \\[4ex] \begin{savenotes} { { { } \\[2ex]